jjyr/ckb-benchmark-tool/README.md

 ./bench.rb stat
 ```

 Example:

-> testnet is still on early stage, the benchmark result maybe change frequently
+> testnet is still at early stage, the benchmark result may change frequently

 ```
 statistics...